mothur/mothur.github.io/_wiki/characterizing_community_composition_along_a_transect_of_hypersaline_sediments.md

 combining the individual sequence files, samples were given a site-specific identifier in addition to their sequence-specific ID (e.g. siteID\_sampleID) in order to be able to identify them quickly, as well as to simplify the creation of a GROUPS file later on.
-The \"paste over\" function in [bioedit](https://www.mbio.ncsu.edu/BioEdit/bioedit.html) allows you to manipulate sequence IDs in a program like Excel and then paste them back to their appropriate sequences with minimal difficulty.
+The "paste over" function in [bioedit](https://www.mbio.ncsu.edu/BioEdit/bioedit.html) allows you to manipulate sequence IDs in a program like Excel and then paste them back to their appropriate sequences with minimal difficulty.